plone/training/docs/plone-deployment/virtual-host.md

 ### Configuring the Virtual Host Monster

 The default mode for configuring the Virtual Host Monster is not to do any configuration at all!
-Rather, the external router or webserver modifies the request URL to signal what the *real* public URL for the request should be.
+Rather, the external router or web server modifies the request URL to signal what the *real* public URL for the request should be.

 If you *do* choose to change the settings of your VHM, the easiest method to do so is to use the VHM`s ZMI interface.